alaatrablse/Wizard/README.md

 <br><br>

 ## Introduction
-The software aims to facilitate the management of the WIZARD processing system by users.
-WIZARD consists of a set of models that allow users to input and optimize system data.
-All models contain input control elements such as CheckBox, TextBox, and LABEL.
+WIZARD is a system designed for form management.
+It comprises a collection of models enabling users to input and refine data within the system, with each model containing input control elements such as CheckBoxes, TextBoxes, and Labels.

-HTML, CSS & Bootstrap, and JS were used along with Node.js to program the dynamic user interface.
-Additionally, Node.js was used to program the REST API, and MongoDB was utilized as the database system for data storage.
+HTML, CSS, and JS, along with Node.js, were utilized to craft the dynamic user interface.
+Additionally, Node.js was employed for REST API programming, while MongoDB served as the data storage solution.

 <br><br>
 <br>
 We built a website that allows you to manage a system of WIZARDS, with three users: